On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits

-We give affirmative answer to Question~\ref{Question 3} in Section~\ref{sec: CT}, which is parallel with the observations for the sparse PCA.
+We give an affirmative answer to Question~\ref{Question 3} in Section~\ref{sec: CT}, which is in parallel with the observations for the sparse PCA.
 In fact, Corollary~\ref{cor: CT support recovery} shows that when $\Sx$ and $\Sy$ are known, $p+q\asymp n$, and $s_x,s_y\lesssim \sqn$, estimation is possible in polynomial time.
 Since estimation is possible, \RecoverSupp\ suffices for polynomial time support recovery in this regime, where $\sqn$ is well below the information theoretic limit of $n/\log (p+q)$.
-The main tool used in Section~\ref{sec: CT} is coordinate thresholding, which is originally a method for high dimensional matrix estimation \citep{bickel2008}, and apparently has nothing to do with estimation of canonical directions.
-However, under our set up, if the covariance matrix is consistently estimated in operator norm, by Wedin's Sin $\theta$ Theorem \citep{yu2015}, an SVD is enough to get a consistent estimator of $U$ and $V$ suitable for further precise analysis.
+The main tool used in Section~\ref{sec: CT} is co-ordinate thresholding, which is originally a method for high dimensional matrix estimation \cite{bickel2008}, and apparently has nothing to do with estimation of canonical directions.
+However, under our setup, if the covariance matrix is consistently estimated in operator norm, by Wedin's Sin $\theta$ Theorem \cite{yu2015}, an SVD is enough to get a consistent estimator of $U$ and $V$ suitable for further precise analysis.

 \begin{remark} \RecoverSupp\ uses sample splitting, which can reduce the efficiency.
 One can swap between the samples and compute two estimators of the supports.
-One can easily show that both the intersection and the union of the resulting supports enjoy the asymptotic garuantees of Theorem~\ref{thm: support recovery: sub-gaussians}. \end{remark}
+One can easily show that both the intersection and the union of the resulting supports enjoy the asymptotic guarantees of Theorem~\ref{thm: support recovery: sub-gaussians}. \end{remark}

 This section can be best summarized by Figure~\ref{fig: sparsity big picture}, which gives the information theoretic and computational landscape of sparse CCA analysis in terms of the sparsity.
+In other words, Figure~\ref{fig: sparsity big picture} gives the phase transition plot for SCCA support recovery with respect to sparsity.
 It can be seen that our contributions (colored in red) complete the picture, which was initiated by \cite{gao2017}.